 The simplest message you can share is that they’re still safe, argues Dr. Ellen Braaten, a child psychologist at Massachusetts General Hospital.4

 “When these sorts of things happen, there are a couple of questions that kids have: How does this affect me?” she writes.
 “How is this going to affect my daily life?
 Are the people who love me and who care for me safe?
 And will I be safe?
 So the most important thing you can give to your child is reassurance that you are keeping them safe, and everyone around them whose job it is to keep them safe is doing that.”4

 Braaten also contends that listening is far more important than speaking in these scenarios.

 “I think this is an important time to do a lot more listening than talking,” she says.
-“I think you want to get a sense of what it is your child has heard, and spending time asking them questions about what their fears are, so that you can address those fears.”
+“I think you want to get a sense of what it is your child has heard and spent time asking them questions about what their fears are so that you can address those fears.”

 How Counselors Can Help Students Cope with Trauma at School

 School counselors play a large role in supporting their students’ learning and development, including social-emotional learning, skill development, and the ability to reflect and learn from their emotions in a healthy manner.